Gaming PC vs Console: Which is Right for You?

 Cost Analysis: Initial Investment and Long-Term Expenses

-PCs cost more upfront, while consoles look cheaper at the register but add ongoing subscription and game costs over time.
-Total cost of ownership over several years matters more than the initial price alone.
+PCs cost more upfront, while consoles look cheaper at checkout but add subscription and game costs over time.
+Consider total cost over several years.

 Gaming PC Costs